zarthur/CSCC-Fundamentals-Android-Notes/projects/readme.md

 appropriate interface so that a for-each loop can be used to iterate through all the tasks.
 The order in which the tasks are returned for the for-each loop is up to you.

+Be sure to commit your code and push it to GitHub.
+If you would like to work in teams, use forks and pull requests; individual team members should submit links to their fork of the repository.

 ## Project 4
 Project 4 should make use of topics covered during weeks twelve though fifteen.